Published by : Rishikul YogshalaPublished on: December 31, 2024

 • Fast-paced and intense

-• Continuous flow of postures linked with breath
+• The continuous flow of postures linked with breath

 • Physically demanding and rigorous